dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 * NoParametersNoReturnTypeStoredProcedureBase - for Stored Procedures without parameters or returns types

 ##### StoredProcedureBase
-The **StoredProcedureBase** base class is probably the most frequently used base class as it is for a stored procedure which takes parameters and also returns a *ResultSet*.
+The **StoredProcedureBase** base class is probably the most frequently used base class as it is for a stored procedure which takes parameters and also returns a result.
+The result can be either a *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
 This will be used for your *GetProductForId* type of stored procedures and when inherited from this class demands two *Type Parameters* to be defined; **TReturn** and **TParameters**.

 ##### NoParametersStoredProcedureBase
-The **NoParametersStoredProcedureBase** base class is used for a stored procedure which does not have parameters but does return a *ResultSet*.
+The **NoParametersStoredProcedureBase** base class is used for a stored procedure which does not have parameters but does return a result.
+Again this result can be either a  *ResultSet* for multiple RecordSets or a list of return types for a single RecordSet.
 This will be used for your *GetAllProducts* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TReturn**.

 ##### NoReturnTypeStoredProcedureBase
-The **NoReturnTypeStoredProcedureBase** base class is used for a stored procedure which does have one or more parameters but does not return a *ResultSet*.
+The **NoReturnTypeStoredProcedureBase** base class is used for a stored procedure which does have one or more parameters but does not return any results.
 This will be used for your *DeleteProductById* type of stored procedures and when inherited from this class demands one *Type Parameter* to be defined; **TParameters**.

 #####NoParametersNoReturnTypeStoredProcedureBase
-The **NoParametersNoReturnTypeStoredProcedureBase** base class is used for a stored procedure which do not have any parameters and also do not return a *ResultSet*.
+The **NoParametersNoReturnTypeStoredProcedureBase** base class is used for a stored procedure which do not have any parameters and also do not return any results.
 This will be used for your *RunHouseKeepingBatch* type of stored procedures and when inherited from does not demand any *Type Parameters* to be defined.

 #### Type Parameters
 Typically when defining the stored procedure POCO class there will be a requirement to define one or both of the following *Type Parameters*.